Want the very best in

 Behind the scene, the Service Layer uses the DI API as the interface to access SAP Business One objects and services.
 If you have DI API experience, you will find using the Service Layer quite similar.

-From the business stand point, B1IF takes business objects from one system, transforms them and creates or modifies object in another system.
-System is not necessarily SAP system, it could be any system such as ecommerce web site, shipping carrier, or legacy system within the organization.
+From the business stand point, integration takes business objects from one system, transforms them and creates or modifies object in another system.
+System is not necessarily SAP system, it could be any system such as ecommerce web site, shipping carrier, or legacy system within the organisation.

 Business Objects could be almost anything the business deals with.
-For example – an invoice, a journal entry, Credit Card transaction, or even an email thereby providing solutions for integration with high flexibility.
+For example – an invoice, a journal entry, Credit Card transaction, or even an email thereby providing solutions for integration with high exibility.

 Typical scenarios are: